 The challenge is presenting this content in a way that is both searchable and dignified.
 Nobody wants to see a 200-year-old maison publishing clickbait.
 But a well-structured editorial archive, properly optimised and interlinked, becomes a significant organic asset over time.
 We explore this in depth in our piece on heritage and brand storytelling for luxury brands.

 For luxury brands, this presents both a threat and an opportunity.
-The threat is obvious — if an AI summary answers the query, fewer people click through to your site.
-The opportunity is that AI tools tend to cite brands that produce clear, structured, authoritative content.
-If your website provides the definitive answer to questions in your category, you become the source these tools reference.
+The threat is clear — if an AI summary answers the query, fewer people click through to your website.
+The opportunity is that brands cited within AI-generated answers actually benefit: according to Seer Interactive research, brands referenced in AI Overviews earn 35% more organic clicks and 91% more paid clicks than those that are not cited.

 The tactical implications are significant.
 Structured content with clear headings, definitive statements, and well-organised information performs better in AI extraction.
 FAQ schemas, proper heading hierarchies, and content that directly answers common questions all increase your chances of being cited.
 We have written a detailed guide on why brands disappear from AI-generated recommendations and what to do about it.